Optimal Policy Choices Under Uncertainty: Empirical Illustration

 Intuitively, empirical Bayes posterior mean estimates shrink sample estimates towards the estimated distribution of the true policy impacts.
 The amount of shrinkage is decreasing in the precision of the sample estimate and increasing in the extremeness of the sample estimate relative to the distribution of the true policy impacts.
 This pattern is clear for these two policies.
-For the Kalamazoo Promise Scholarship, the sample estimates are relatively precise and the empirical Bayes posterior means (WTP of 2.012, net cost of 1.000) are very close to the original estmates.
-In contrast, for the noisily estimated Hope and Lifetime Learners Tax Credits, the empirical Bayes posterior means (WTP of 1.13, net cost of $0.36$) are quite different from the sample estimates.
+For the Kalamazoo Promise Scholarship, the sample estimates are relatively precise and the empirical Bayes posterior means (PEB: WTP of 1.968, net cost of 0.990; NPEB: WTP of 1.918, net cost of 1.005) are close to the sample estimates.
+In contrast, for the noisily estimated Hope and Lifetime Learners Tax Credits, the empirical Bayes posterior means (PEB: WTP of 0.94, net cost of 0.86; NPEB: WTP of 1.12, net cost of 1.14) are quite different from the sample estimates.

 Posterior mean benefits and net costs are sufficient for the planner to solve their local problem, as discussed at the end of Section \ref{sec_2.3}.
-A researcher who knows the set of $J$ policies but is unsure about the planner's parameters (consideration set $V$, average social welfare weights $\eta_j$, or marginal welfare impact of closing the budget constraint $\mu$) can report empirical Bayes posterior mean estimates to the planner.
-Given those estimates, the planner can solve for the empirical Bayes local spending rule.
+A researcher who knows the set of $J$ policies but is unsure about the planner's parameters (consideration set $V$, average social welfare weights $\eta_j$, or marginal welfare impact of closing the budget constraint $\mu$) can report empirical Bayes posterior mean estimates, either parametric or nonparametric, to the planner.
+Given those estimates, the planner can solve for either the parametric or the nonparametric empirical Bayes local spending rule.

-Furthermore, as discussed at the end of Section \ref{sec_2.3}, reporting the ratio of posterior mean benefit to posterior mean net cost together with the sign of the posterior mean net cost is sufficient for the planner to know whether to locally increase or decrease spending on each policy for a range of consideration sets.
+Furthermore, as discussed at the end of Section \ref{sec_2.3}, reporting the ratios of posterior mean benefit to posterior mean net cost together with the signs of posterior mean net cost is sufficient for the planner to know whether to locally increase or decrease spending on each policy for a range of consideration sets.
 For the sake of illustration, assume that the consideration set $V$ is an $L^p$ ball and that $\eta_j = 1$ for all policies $j$.
 Then the planner should increase spending on a policy if that policy's ratio of posterior mean benefit to posterior mean net cost is greater than $\mu$ and the posterior mean net cost is positive, or if the ratio is less than $\mu$ and the posterior mean net cost is negative.